-I wish to assess how Penang particularly fared in its tourist of Linitati development efforts.
+I wish to assess how Penang particularly fared in its tourist development efforts.
 Why are there so many foreign tourists in Penang compared to other states in Malaysia?
 What are their reasons for coming?
 We hear of people coming to Penang for the beaches, but to a foreigner, one sunny beach no doubt resembles another.
 Yet, why do they still come?
 What is their image of Penang before arrival, are they justified on arrival?
 How has Penang been promoted?
 Are the tourists fully aware of the attractions in Penang?
-Is Penang aware VIAWE DV 1 Googlly by of the importance of welcoming tourists, or has it already taken Carried to tourism for granted and consequently little has been done to further Lithes.
-Because of the Mailted Mainta of the sample, improve the industry? the accompanying blay and distortion in the penalty of this study are
+Is Penang aware of the importance of welcoming tourists, or has it already taken tourism for granted and consequently little has been done to further improve the industry?